AugustsK/grunt-closure-compiler-js/README.md

 This task uses [closure-compiler-js](https://github.com/google/closure-compiler-js) to compile individual files.

 Unlike other implementations with Grunt, this task relies solely on JS version of Google Closure Compiler.
-Also, it does <b>NOT</b> product single output file, but rather treats each JS file individually for applications, where concating all JS files is not an option.
+Also, it does <b>NOT</b> produce single output file, but rather treats each JS file individually for applications, where concating all JS files is not an option.

 ## Install